aws-samples/aws-serverless-workshop-innovator-island/5-park-stats/2-simulator/README.md

 ## How it works

 * You will deploy the simulator application using SAM.
 The simulator runs in a Lambda function.
-* The simulator generates between 500-900,000 thousand messages for between 70-80,000 visitors.
+* The simulator generates approximately one million messages for between 70-80,000 visitors.
 On average, it produces 300Mb of streaming data.
 It will take ~5 minutes to simulate an entire 12-hour park day, streaming at an average 1000 transactions per second.
 * These messages are sent to the Kinesis Firehose delivery stream you configured in the previous step.
 They will start appearing in the dedicated S3 bucket shortly after the simulator starts.
 * A typical message is a JSON object - here is an example for a completed ride by a visitor: